PoCInnovation/Deep-PoC/README.md

 # Quick Start

-You'll need Python3 or hight and pip3 installed.
-Install the requirements with `pip3 install -r ./src/requirements.txt`
+You'll need Python3 or higher and pip3 installed.
+Install the requirements with `pip3 install -r requirements.txt`

 # Installation: